tel: +48 22 499 98 98

 • They do not lose their power (of the magnet).
 After about 10 years, their power decreases by only ~1% (theoretically),

-• Significant importance in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+• Significant importance in modern technologies – find application in hard drives, electric drive mechanisms, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets:

-• Health risk arising from small pieces of magnets pose a threat, if swallowed, which becomes significant in the context of children's health.
-Additionally, tiny parts of these devices have the potential to hinder the diagnostic process when they are in the body.
+• Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+It's also worth noting that miniscule components of these devices have the potential to hinder the diagnostic process when they are in the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.